Introducing the Physiological Newborn Jaundice Course

 About Nikko and Brighter Days, Darker Nights:

-Brighter Days, Darker Nights exists to share the latest research about how circadian and quantum biology affect pregnancy, birth, and postpartum.
-I was inspired to create this physiological jaundice course after a near run-in with jaundice phototherapy when my third baby needed support in the NICU.
-Seeing all those babies under phototherapy and wanting to do everything possible to prevent that from happening to my baby (and future babies) spurred me to dig deeper on this subject, and WOW!
-I discovered there is so much more we as parents and care providers can do to support the natural processes at play in jaundice.
-Please join me in learning!
-You can unsubscribe at any time.
+This publication, Brighter Days, Darker Nights, exists to share the latest research about how circadian and quantum biology affect pregnancy, birth, and postpartum.
+I was inspired to create this “quantum” jaundice course after watching an interview with Dr. Jack Kruse where he mentioned the link between circadian disruption and newborn jaundice.
+I discovered there is so much more we as parents and care providers could be doing to support the natural processes going on with jaundice.

 DISCLAIMER: All material contained in this publication and course is for informational purposes only.
 This information is not intended to diagnose, prevent, or cure any medical condition, nor to replace medical advice offered by qualified health care providers.
 Any application of the material provided is at your own discretion and is your own, sole responsibility.